-The Master of Arts in the History of Decorative Arts and Design, a collaborative program of Parsons The New School for Design and the Cooper-Hewitt, National Design Museum, offers graduate summer seminars.
+The Master of Arts in the History of Decorative Arts and Design, a collaborative program of Parsons The New School for Design and Cooper-Hewitt, National Design Museum, offers graduate summer seminars.
 These courses are open to all students currently enrolled in MA or PhD programs at an accredited university.

 $5,345 per course (includes all gratuities and course materials)

-Participants are responsible for their own accommodations, meals, and all transportation to and from course locations.
+Participants are responsible for their own accommodations, meals, and transportation to and from course locations.

 Sarah Lichtman, Assistant Professor, Design History and Design Studies; Director of the MA Program, School of Art and Design History and Theory

 Participants earn three graduate credits for successful completion of the course.

 Students are expected to attend all classes, site visits, and excursions.
-Classes and excursions begin promptly at the designated times, and latecomers cannot be accommodated.
+Classes and excursions begin promptly at the designated times; latecomers cannot be accommodated.
 Grades are based on class participation (20 percent) and a final slide identification and essay examination (80 percent).

-The course is moderately physically challenging because it involves hours of walking and standing.
-Due to space limitations, friends and family cannot join the class for lectures, walks, or site visits.
+The course is moderately physically challenging, as it involves hours of walking and standing.
+Because of space limitations, friends and family are not permitted to join the class for lectures, walks, or site visits.

-Visit Registration for more details.
+Visit Registration for course descriptions and more details.
 Early registration is advised.

 For more information about the summer graduate seminar, email firstname.lastname@example.org or call 212.849.8344.